roc-lang/roc/roc-for-elm-programmers.md

 table = \{ height, width, title ? "", description ? "" } ->
 ```

-This is using _optional field destructuring_ to destructure a record while
+This is using _default value field destructuring_ to destructure a record while
-also providing default values for any fields that might be missing.
+providing default values for any fields that might be missing.
 Here's the type of `table`:

 ```elixir